-William Wren, Y13, successfully completed the Level 3 CVQO Leadership and Team Skills qualification in 2016.
+Former student, William Wren, successfully completed the Level 3 CVQO Leadership and Team Skills qualification in 2016.
 Billy attended a week long residential where he completed a range of practical and theory tasks to demonstrate his competence in leading a team.
 With aspirations to be a RAF Weapons Systems Operator, Billy is confident that the experience and knowledge gained in completing this qualification will support his career aspirations.

 Drill and Ceremonial Camp, RAF Cranwell